This article covers the difference between each level of user in your monday.com account. Keep reading to learn more. 👇

 - Add updates to a item or like an update posted by someone else

 - Be assigned as owner of a board

 This is what a viewer profile looks like:

 Note the message in the top right hand side which explains that the viewer "can view only".

 How many viewers can I invite in my account?

 You can invite an unlimited amount of viewers regardless the plan you have purchased.
 Viewers will not count towards your billing.
 Viewers can themselves invite other viewers to see the account unless the admin of the account restricts this setting.

 What are guests users?

-Guest users are external to your team, such as a vendor, client, freelancer or outside consultant.
+Guest users are users who are external to your company, such as a vendor, client, freelancer or outside consultant.
+Guest users must have an email domain that is different from the email domains associated with your company.
 Guests can only be invited to Shareable Board/s and as such, will NOT be able to view information on Main or Private Boards.
 This amazing feature helps you to collaborate safely with people who are external to your team, while maintaining the security of the information stored on Main and Private Boards.
 Learn more about guests right here.